Reports and documents

 2. To approve the Directors’ Remuneration Report.

-3. To approve the appointment of Mazars LLP as Auditor to the Society for the period from the conclusion of the meeting until the next general meeting at which accounts are laid before the Society, following the resignation of KPMG LLP.
+3. To approve the re-appointment of Mazars LLP as Auditor to the Society for the period from the conclusion of the meeting until the next general meeting at which accounts are laid before the Society.

 Election and re-election of Directors